ZAHON/rilix-ui/core/src/components/collapsible/README.md

 });
 ```

-### Animating panel height with animations
+### Animating panel height with CSS animations

+To animate the panel's height with CSS animations, you can use the `grid-template-rows` CSS property with `0fr` (for closed) and `1fr` (for open) values.
+This approach allows for fluid size changes of the panel.
+Define your desired animation using CSS `@keyframes` and apply them to the `Collapsible.Panel` based on its `data-state` attribute, which dynamically changes between `"open"` and `"closed"`.

 While CSS animations (`@keyframes`) can be used to control the `Collapsible.Panel`'s expansion and collapse, transitions are generally recommended for animating panel height.
 This is because transitions offer smoother cancellation mid-way through an animation.
 For example, if a user quickly opens and then closes the collapsible before it fully expands, a transition would allow it to smoothly animate back to its closed state without any abrupt jumps, unlike some CSS animation implementations.

-To animate the panel's height with CSS animations, you can use the `grid-template-rows` CSS property with `0fr` (for closed) and `1fr` (for open) values.
-This approach allows for fluid size changes of the panel.
-Define your desired animation using CSS `@keyframes` and apply them to the `Collapsible.Panel` based on its `data-state` attribute, which dynamically changes between `"open"` and `"closed"`.

 ```tsx
 import { component$, useStyles$ } from '@builder.io/qwik';